Installation of SDK on Windows from sources

 Upgrading Metavision

-If you are upgrading Metavision from a previous version, you should first read carefully the Release Notes as some changes may impact your usage of our SDK (e.g. API updates) and cameras (e.g. firmware update might be necessary).
+If you are upgrading Metavision SDK from a previous version, you should carefully read the Release Notes as some changes may impact your usage of our SDK (e.g. API updates) and cameras (e.g. firmware update might be necessary).

 Then, if you have previously installed any Prophesee software, you will need to uninstall it first.